-12 Things You Might Not Know About A Christmas Story (Even Though You've Seen It 90 Times)
+12 Things You Might Not Know About A Christmas Story

 Which Oscar-winning star wanted to play Ralphie's dad?
 Which actor went on to a seedy career in the adult film industry?
 Can you really get your tongue stuck to a metal pole?
 Here are a few tidbits to tide you over until the 24-hour Christmas Eve marathon on TBS.